 The 2016 Commentary also notes that, although implementation varies from country to country, it is not just that Article 53 is generally applied in practice, but a number of states has also provided broader protection than that mandated by Article 53 by means of national legislation.
 National legislation usually prohibits commercial misuse of the emblems as well as wartime abuses.

-Finally, Article 54 requires states that are party to the Conventions to take the necessary measures to prevent misuse of the emblems, e.g. via national legislation.
+Finally, Article 54 requires states that are party to the Conventions to take the necessary measures to prohibit and prevent misuse of the emblems and of their designations at all times (including the stipulation of prohibitions on any sign or designation constituting an imitation thereof), e.g. via national legislation.
 The 2016 Commentary notes that, currently, “over 130 countries are recorded as having introduced one or more forms of domestic legislation to prevent and repress misuse of one or more of the distinctive emblems, their designations and other protected signs.”

 (c) Examples of National Law Implementations:

-For the original 2012-2013 GNSO PDP on IGO-INGO Protections in All gTLDs, ICANN’s General Counsel’s Office conducted an illustrative survey of a number of jurisdictions whose legislation includes legal protections in respect of the various Red Cross emblems.
+For the original 2012-2013 GNSO PDP on IGO-INGO Protections in All gTLDs, ICANN’s General Counsel’s Office conducted an illustrative survey of a number of jurisdictions whose legislation includes legal protections in respect of the respective distinctive emblems and their designations.

 ANNEX B: DIFFERENCES BETWEEN GAC PUBLIC POLICY ADVICE AND GNSO POLICY RECOMMENDATIONS ON THE SPECIFIC RED CROSS NAMES AND ACRONYMS AT ISSUE